 According to Terry Mott, former CEO of the Australian Liquor Stores Association, “The most successful independent operators are constantly fine-tuning their offers and getting in different products that appeal to their local customers.”

 So, take the time to study your demographics and assess what’s currently in demand.
 If you focus on giving your customers a unique experience they can only find by visiting your shop, you will be setting a solid foundation for future growth and success.
+These are things that you will need to keep in mind when you are looking for the right bottle shop to buy.

 Although it may seem a bit odd to address now, regardless of how much you enjoy ownership in the bottle shop industry, it’s always wise to begin preparing your exit strategy now.